 Ask yourself, 'Would a colleague be able to take over my project tomorrow if I disappeared, or make sense of the data without talking to me?'
+Or even 'Will I be able to find and reuse my own data or recreate this analysis in 10 or 20 years' time?'
 If you can answer with yes, then you are managing your data well.